 - Physical or emotional assault or persecution

-- Demolishing office structure or equipments
+- Demolishing office structures and equipment

 - Repeated stonewalling (deliberate inaction)

-5. How to prove insubordination?
+How to handle unintentional insubordination?

 But what if someone turns the established knowledge on its head?
 What if a leading expert on the psychology of well-being, curiosity, mental flexibility, and social relationship, tells you otherwise?

-Michael Douglas as Gordon Gekko said in the movie “Wall Street” —
+Michael Douglas, as Gordon Gekko, said in the movie “Wall Street” —

 Greed, for lack of a better word, is good. … Greed, in all of its forms; greed for life, for money, for love, for knowledge has marked the upward surge of mankind.